 Guardian's Workforce Well-Being Index (WWBI) measured the well-being score of American workers.
 The average WWBI score is only 3.26 out of 5.
 What brings the number down is the financial wellness index, which accounts for 40% of the total WWBI score.
 And scored on its own, financial wellness was the weakest of the three indices, getting only 3.19 out of 5.
 Working Americans are worried about money — and their concern is growing.

 A climate of financial anxiety

-American workers feel less confident about achieving their financial goals than they did two years ago.
+American workers feel less confident about achieving their financial goals than they did in 2016.
 In fact, success self-ratings have worsened by nearly 15%-30% on key measures such as:

 - Saving for college education (-27%)

 - Replacing income if seriously ill or injured (-24%)

 - Protecting family with adequate life insurance (-17%)

 For a complete picture, read the research brief, “Mind, Body, and Wallet” from The Guardian Workplace Benefits Study: Fourth Annual.